Ebenezer362/Ebenezer362/Readme.md

 **Dashboard**

-I turn raw data into art—but instead of brushes, I wield **Excel** and **Power BI**.
-With a knack for crafting intuitive, user-friendly dashboards, I deliver real-time insights that drive smart business decisions.
+I turn raw data into art but instead of brushes, I wield **Excel** and **Power BI**.
+With a knack for crafting intuitive, user friendly dashboards, I deliver real time insights that drive smart business decisions.
-Think of me as the data whisperer, making complex information speak your language—visually and effectively.
+Think of me as the data whisperer, making complex information speak your language visually and effectively.

 💡 **Always Open To:**